ovravosinos/personal_website/content/home/about.md

 +++

 # Biography
 I am an MRes student in Economics at [Universitat Pompeu Fabra](https://www.upf.edu/).
-My research interests lie in the areas of microeconomic theory, behavioral and experimental economics.
+My research interests lie in the areas of microeconomic theory, and especially decision and game theory informed by behavioral sciences and tested via experimental methods.